Rayahhhmed/basedpyright/docs/configuration/language-server-settings.md

 **basedpyright.analysis.logLevel** ["Error", "Warning", "Information", or "Trace"]: Level of logging for Output panel.
 The default value for this option is "Information".

-**python.pythonPath** [path]: Path to Python interpreter. if you're using vscode, this setting is being deprecated by the VS Code Python extension in favor of a setting that is stored in the Python extension’s internal configuration store.
+**python.pythonPath** [path]: Path to Python interpreter. if you're using vscode, this setting is being deprecated by the VS Code Python extension in favor of a setting that is stored in the Python extension's internal configuration store.
 Pyright supports both mechanisms but prefers the new one if both settings are present.

 **python.venvPath** [path]: Path to folder with subdirectories that contain virtual environments.
 The `python.pythonPath` setting is recommended over this mechanism for most users.
 For more details, refer to the [import resolution](../usage/import-resolution.md#configuring-your-python-environment) documentation.